 What could be more timely than this chestnut-filled cashew gravy?

 This velvety gluten-free gravy is seasoned with rosemary and thyme.
-Perfect for pouring generously over a mound of mashed potatoes.
+Perfect for pouring generously over a mound of vegan mashed potatoes.

 Air fryer baked potato

-Speaking of spuds, baked potatoes are welcome at any meal – from a humble Tuesday night to a fancy holiday dinner.
+Baked potatoes are welcome at any meal – from a humble Tuesday night to a fancy holiday dinner.

 Even better, when cooked in an air fryer a baked potato takes only about 35 minutes to make.
 You won’t believe how crispy the air fryer gets the peel!